 The National Association of Insurance Commissioners recommends that you understand the terms used and coverage levels offered for different types of insurance before working with an agent or broker to select an appropriate policy.

-Below are five things to remember when contemplating a change in insurance companies.
+Below are seven things to remember when contemplating a change in insurance companies.

 Ask about your current rate